architmeta/crowdtangle-jupyter-nb/README.md

 This repository contains three Jupyter Notebooks which shows how easy it is created templates to analyze CrowdTangle CSVs.

-ct-1db-2kw.ipynb : This notebook allows a user to import CrowdTangle(ct) database (db) in CSV format and compare the occrances of two unique keywords(kw).
-The user update keywords in code line 3.
-Upon running the codes, the user will get the data on number of occurances for each keyword, pie-chart represenation of this data, and list of page names that mention the keyword. ct-2db-1kw.ipynb : As the name suggests, the notebook allows you to compare a keyword's occurance in two databases.
-The final output is in form of 2 CSVs that inlcude the results based on keyword selected.
-The keyword can be edited in code line 4. ct-region-mediaoutlets.ipynb: This note book allows you to extract link to Facebook Pages from ct.db.
-I have used to extract a list Facebook Pages categorised as Media News Company, Newsagent Newsstand, News Personality, News Site, Newspaper, Political Candidate, Political Party, Politician, Political Organisation in Palestine Occupied Territories.
+- **ct-1db-2kw.ipynb**: This notebook allows a user to import CrowdTangle (CT) database (DB) in CSV format and compare the occurrences of two unique keywords (KW).
+The user can update the keywords in code line 3.
+Upon running the codes, the user will get the data on the number of occurrences for each keyword, a pie-chart representation of this data, and a list of page names that mention the keyword.
+- **ct-2db-1kw.ipynb**: As the name suggests, the notebook allows you to compare a keyword's occurrence in two databases.
+The final output is in the form of 2 CSVs that include the results based on the keyword selected.
+The keyword can be edited in code line 4.
+- **ct-region-mediaoutlets.ipynb**: This notebook allows you to extract links to Facebook Pages from the CT.DB.
+It has been used to extract a list of Facebook Pages categorized as Media News Company, Newsagent Newsstand, News Personality, News Site, Newspaper, Political Candidate, Political Party, Politician, and Political Organization in the Palestine Occupied Territories.

 ## Getting Started